Given their name, you probably believe that bed bugs primarily reside in bedrooms.

 Can Bed Bugs Live in Your Hair?

-Bed bugs, unlike lice, ticks, and other pests, like to feed on bare skin where access is easy.
+No, bed bugs are not likely to live in your hair.
+These pests, unlike lice, ticks, and other similar insects, like to feed on bare skin where access is easy.

 This includes the neck, face, arms, legs, and other areas of the body with little hair.